Three Quick Tips

 Custom Four-Week Groups - (coming soon) - For your team, organization, neighborhood, group of friends, etc., this option lets a custom group pursue the four weekly goals and experience the four weekly sessions with the instructor together.
 It provides a customized group experience, and can focus on examples and situations related to your specific group.
 For more information, see the end of the Instructor section below for contact options and how to get in touch.

 If you need other, more customized learning experiences or have a large organization, please reach out.
 See the end of the Instructor section below for contact options and how to get in touch.

 Next Step Groups

-In the course, you'll learn about ProxRewards, also called proxri.
-It's an approach which may work better in our networked world.
-At this point, much of our culture and systems are not set up for proxri, including this Thinkific online course platform.
-As a minimum proxri, I'm asking for a modest amount when you sign up for the course.
-The minimum proxri could change based on the current state of the course content.
-However, you should not think of the amount you pay when you sign up as the price of the course, since it's a minimum proxri.
-You will not be billed more later, and if I adjust the minimum proxri, you won't pay the difference if it goes up, or get the difference if it goes down.
+In this course, you'll learn about ProxRewards, also called proxri (pronounced prox'ree).
+Basically, proxri are rewards made with the proximity in mind.
+It's an approach more suited to our connected world.
+Proxri, along with three other ProxThink processes you'll learn about in this course, make a proximity more like a neighborhood.
+The course Trials have an optional proxri.
+As a minimum proxri for the full course, you're asked for a minimum amount of money plus other non-financial or financial proxri of your choice.
+The minimum money proxri could change based on the current state of the course content or other factors.
+However, you should not think of the amount you pay when you sign up as the price of the course, since it's the minimum money proxri.
+You will not be billed more later, and if the minimum money proxri gets adjusted, you won't pay the difference if it goes up, or get the difference back if it goes down.
 Rather, you'll have opportunities to proxri more later as you think appropriate.
-And, your initial minimum proxri gives you access to the course for as long as you want, with no expiration date.
+And, your minimum proxri gives you access to the course for as long as you want, with no expiration date.